AdamNoden/adamnoden.github.io/src/notes/bioenergetic-health.md

 # Bioenergetic Health Model

+**DISCLAIMER: Not intended for an external audience.
+I do not endorse or necessarily follow any of this, it's just scattered notes - organized for my benefit only.
+Turn back now.**

+---

 Misc notes from reading articles/books/podcasts mostly by Ray Peat on a "bioenergetic" health model.
-I do not endorse or necessarily follow any of this, it's just scattered notes - organized for my benefit only.

 > _The organizing power of energy flow is hypothesized to be the origin of biological complexity and its decline the basis of diseases and aging._
 >
 > ― Douglas C. Wallace: [A mitochondrial bioenergetic etiology of disease](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3614529/)

+---

 ### Core principles